osuosl/ganeti_webmgr/docs/source/dev/developers.rst

 The bug tracker for |gwm| is at `code.osuosl.org`_, and all bugs and feature requests for |gwm| should be tracked there.
 Please create an issue for any code, documentation or translation you wish to contribute.

-Please see the :ref:`issues` for details on how to create informative issues.
+Please see :ref:`issues` for details on how to create informative issues.

 .. _`code.osuosl.org`: https://code.osuosl.org/projects/ganeti-webmgr